AshleyYakeley/stable-diffusion-rocm/README.md

 1. Run `./run-rocm` to run a shell in the Docker container
 1. Inside the container, you can do e.g. `python scripts/txt2img.py --outdir /output --plms --prompt "a unicorn riding a purple tricycle" --H 256 --W 512`

-_NB: You cannot run this at 512/512 resolution or higher on a 10GB card as it will run out of video memory.
-Running at lower resolutions like 256/256 will lead to strange artifacts in the output._
+_NB: You cannot run this at 512x512 resolution or higher on a 10GB card as it will run out of video memory.
+Running at lower resolutions like 256x256 will lead to strange artifacts in the output.
+512x256 seems to work as a compromise._